natcap/natural-capital-footprint-impact/README.md

                         buffer asset points according to values in this table
 ```

-These examples assume your ecosystem service table is named `ecosystem_service_table.csv` and your assets vector is named `assets_eckert.gpkg`.
+The examples below assume your ecosystem service table is named `ecosystem_service_table.csv` and your assets vector is named `assets_example.gpkg`.
 You may use any other valid file path instead.

 ### Point mode
-`natural-capital-footprint-impact -e ecosystem_service_table.csv points assets_eckert.gpkg asset_results.gpkg company_results.csv`
+`natural-capital-footprint-impact -e ecosystem_service_table.csv points assets_example.gpkg asset_results.gpkg company_results.csv`

 In **Point mode**, you provide the assets as latitude/longitude coordinate points.
 The asset footprint is not known or modeled.
 Ecosystem service statistics are calculated under each point only.